GoogleChrome/web.dev/src/site/content/en/blog/mailru-cwv/index.md

 Before optimizing Core Web Vitals, it's helpful to [evaluate performance in the field](https://web.dev/vitals-field-measurement-best-practices/).
 Prior to the introduction of Core Web Vitals, other metrics such as [First Contentful Paint (FCP)](https://web.dev/fcp/) were monitored and presented in our internal performance dashboard.

-Our metrics collection script was modified to collect CWV values and transmit them to our performance dashboard for visualization.
+Our metrics collection script was modified to collect Core Web Vitals and transmit them to our performance dashboard for visualization.
 In line with Google's recommendations, our script uses [PerformanceObserver API](https://developer.mozilla.org/en-US/docs/Web/API/PerformanceObserver) to obtain metrics, which is part of [our universal frontend "Platform"](https://github.com/mail-core) inside Mail.ru.

 The dashboard's CWV monitoring showed the following metrics for users (mean values for the week of 15–21 March 2021):